tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/acceptance-testing.md

 ####Configuration class

-* [x] create a spring configuration class (CucumberSpringConfiguration) - this is where all of the test context an pragmas go
+* [x] create a spring configuration "wrapper" class (CucumberSpringConfiguration) - this is where the test context and pragmas go

 ```java
 @SpringBootTest(